 Tuition Refunds: If a student withdraws or drops a class(es), tuition refunds may be granted.
 Requests for tuition refunds must be made to Student Services.

-4. The college shall follow the described in Item (1) above for classes which the college collects receipts that are not required to be deposited in the State Treasury account.
+- The college shall follow the described in Item (1) above for classes in which the college collects receipts that are not required to be deposited in the State Treasury account.

-5. All optional fees (lab fee, activity fee, technology fee or other fees as approved by the MCC Board of Trustees) will be refunded only in the event of a 100% withdrawal by the student prior to the beginning of the semester/term or in the event that a student's class is cancelled due to insufficient enrollment.
+- All optional fees (lab fee, activity fee, technology fee or other fees as approved by the MCC Board of Trustees) will be refunded only in the event of a 100% withdrawal by the student prior to the beginning of the semester/term or in the event that a student’s class is canceled due to insufficient enrollment.

 If a student completely withdraws from Montgomery Community College, unearned student aid must be returned.
 This policy affects all students receiving Title IV Federal Financial Aid (Pell Grant and Supplemental Education Opportunity Grant).
 Federal Work-Study funds are excluded from this policy.
 Financial Aid students who completely withdraw from all courses, officially, by unofficial instructor drop, or by administrative drop, on or prior to the sixty percent (60%) point of the term will be subject to the Return of Title IV Funds Policy.

 For credit hour programs, Title IV aid is earned in direct proportion to the length of time a student is enrolled.
 The period of time during which a student is enrolled is the percentage of aid earned by the student.
 The withdrawal date determines the calculation of the percentage of aid earned.
 Students wishing to officially withdraw should complete the official withdrawal form in Student Services.
 The percentage of Title IV aid earned will be calculated as follows:

 Number of days completed by student = Percent of term completed